MatthiasKauer/croncoat/README.md

 ===========

 ###Pypi
-croncoat is currently not pypi yet.
+croncoat is currently not on pypi yet.

 ###Git installation
 To install the bleeding-edge version (WARNING: Read path issues below!):